mllrsohn/evatr/Readme.md

 > Validate EU Vat Numbers with a valid German VAT Number

 Uses the official API from the [Bundeszentralamt für Steuern](https://evatr.bff-online.de/eVatR/index_html).
 It has a simple and qualified Check.
-This [Status Code](https://evatr.bff-online.de/eVatR/xmlrpc/codes) are always `200` even if other params don't match in the qualified check
+In the qualified check the [Status Code](https://evatr.bff-online.de/eVatR/xmlrpc/codes) might be `200` even if other params don't match.

 ## Install